 Many people I speak to, think this is the price we have to pay for economic development.
 That high-rises, malls, fancy cars – even on congested streets – and light pollution are a sign of progress.
 The question is, can economic progress co-exist with green living?

-I turn to Copenhagen, the capital of Denmark, one of the world’s most eco-friendly and developed cities, for inspiration and policies, which if seriously implemented in Indian cities, could transform them into truly smart, green, liveable cities:
+I turn to Copenhagen, the capital of Denmark, one of the world’s most eco-friendly and developed cities, for inspiration, policies and green tourism practices, which if seriously implemented in Indian cities, could transform them into truly smart, green, liveable cities:

 No resident lives more than an 8-minute walk away from a green space